ua-data7/introllms/docs/education.md

 ## ChatGPT and Bard used in academic and essay writing

-Both ChatGPT/Bard can help you in the following tasks:
+Both ChatGPT/Bard can help you with the following tasks:

 1. _Summarization_: Can provide brief overviews of lengthy articles, helping to summarize their content.